Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • Biofeedback.

-• Vaginal tissue regeneration therapy.
+• Vaginal tissue regeneration therapy (laser or radio frequency).

 • Electrical Stimulation.